Budibase/website/content/directories/templates/membership-directory/index.md

 Depending on your particular needs, this might be used by internal users, the general public, or by members themselves.

-In any case, directories are used to provide efficient access to accurate information about members of an organization or company.
+In any case, directories are used to provide efficient access to accurate contact information about members of an organization or company.

 ### Why build a dedicated directory tool?